top of page

 You may have noticed that I haven’t written lately.
 Doctors' orders: I can no longer do anything that hurts/irritates/inflames my eyes—for the same exact reason that you must always refrain from sticking your finger into your eye—it can do damage.
 For me, anything that makes my inflamed eyes hurt--more, can intensify my eye drama.

 No working.
 No traveling.
 No hiking.
 No driving at night.
 No driving to unknown places.
-Very Limited screen time.
+Very Limited screen time--10 minutes at a time.
 Very limited reading.
 Very limited writing.
 Limited time away from home.

 What happened to my eyes?
-It’s a mystery.
+Consider these scenarios:

 Scenario #1: Nine months ago I got pink eye (conjunctivitis) (an eye infection) that cleared, but left a trail of hate (pain, dimness, blurriness, cloudiness) that still affects every part of every day.